top of page

 ‘Agroecology is one of the routes to sustainable food security.
 In my ideal picture, it’s a combination of indigenous knowledge, elements from organic farming such as very wide crop rotation, mixing crops with animals, renouncing chemistry and using advanced technology.
 We are only at the beginning of this transformation.
 I see it as my job to encourage the next steps.’

 Joost van Kasteren is a veteran science journalist and agronomist based in the Netherlands.
-He’s an agriculture and food expert with RePlanet Nederland.
+He’s an agriculture and food expert with WePlanet Nederland.

 bottom of page